stoplightio/docs/articles/enterprise/components/hub-builder.md

 #### Installing NodeJS

-To install NodeJS, please run the following commands:
+To install NodeJS, run the following commands:

 ```bash
 # make sure all current versions of nodejs are removed